-Litter is an unbalanced fertilizer.
+Manure is an unbalanced fertilizer.
 In Part 6 of the Worksheet, you will calculate supplemental N, P and K that may be needed to produce your crop and that should be supplied, for example, by chemical fertilizer.

 Nitrogen.
-If you land apply litter at the N-Rate calculated in Worksheet Part 5, you don't need additional nitrogen from chemical or other fertilizers to maximize economic crop yields.
-Applying additional nitrogen will increase crop production cost without a reasonable expectation of an economic yield return and may cause the litter application to be considered a disposal practice and/or polluting.
+If you land apply manure at the N-Rate calculated in Worksheet Part 5, you don't need additional nitrogen from chemical or other fertilizers for maximum economic crop yields.
+Applying additional nitrogen will increase crop production cost without a reasonable expectation of an economic yield return and may cause the manure application to be considered a disposal practice and/or polluting.

-When your soil test P is Very High, you will typically land apply litter at a rate that replaces the estimated crop phosphorus removal at the PR-Rate calculated in Worksheet Part 5.
+When your soil test P is Very High, you will typically land apply manure at the PR-Rate calculated in Worksheet Part 5.
 In this case, supplemental nitrogen will likely be required to produce your crop.
-Calculate the supplemental nitrogen you need by subtracting the amount of nitrogen that will be supplied by your litter (LAR x AvN) from the nitrogen needed to produce your crop (N - FNC).
-The supplemental nitrogen is a maximum application rate in Ib-N/ac of chemical or other nitrogen fertilizer.
-Application of nitrogen fertilizer beyond the supplementary rate may cause the litter application to be considered a disposal practice and/or polluting.
+Calculate the supplemental nitrogen you need by subtracting the amount of nitrogen that will be supplied by your manure (MAR x AvN) from the nitrogen needed to produce your crop (N - FNC).
+The supplemental nitrogen is a maximum application rate in lb-N/ac of chemical or other nitrogen fertilizer.
+Application of nitrogen fertilizer beyond the supplementary rate may cause the manure application to be considered a disposal practice and/or polluting.

 Phosphorus and Potassium.
-Calculate the supplemental phosphorus you need to produce your crop by subtracting the phosphorus your litter application will provide (LAR x LP) from the P needed to produce your crop.
-Likewise, the supplemental potassium you need is calculated by subtracting the potassium your litter will supply (LAR x LK) from the K needed to produce your crop.
+Calculate the supplemental phosphorus you need to produce your crop by subtracting the phosphorus your manure application will provide (MAR x MP) from the P needed to produce your crop.
+Likewise, the supplemental potassium you need is calculated by subtracting the potassium your manure will supply (MAR x MK) from the K needed to produce your crop.

-For some fields, the crop recommendations for phosphorus (P) and potassium (K) will likely be "0" because your field soils will already contain enough P and K to produce your crop.
+For some fields, the crop recommendations for phosphorus (P) and potassium (K) will likely be zero because your field soils will already contain enough P and K to produce your crop.
 In this case, the supplemental P and/or K calculation will result in a negative number representing application of P and/or K when none is needed.
 Applying additional phosphorus will increase crop production cost without a reasonable expectation of an economic yield return.
-Any calculated supplemental phosphorus is a maximum application rate in lb-P2O5/ac that should not be exceeded.
+Any calculated supplemental phosphorus is a maximum application rate in Ib-P2O5/ac that should not be exceeded.

 List Additional Fertilizers Used.
-The intent of this Worksheet is to assure that your litter application rate is agronomic and that you take full credit for the nutrients provided by your litter.
+The intent of this Worksheet is to assure that your manure application rate is agronomic and that you take full credit for the nutrients provided by your manure.
 Thus, you need to document all supplementary N (lb-N/ac) and P (lb-P2O5/ac) fertilizers applied to the field because these are the nutrients that, when applied in excess, degrade water quality.
-At the end of Part 6 of the Worksheet list all additional N, P and K fertilizers that you use to produce your crop.
+At the end of Part 6 of the Worksheet list all additional N and P fertilizers that you use to produce your crop.